Lamden/docs/docs/lamdejs.md

 |:----------|:-------------:|:------:|
 | getContractInfo(contractName)  |  /contracts/*contractName* | Returns the contract code of *contractName*  [example](http://167.172.126.5:18080/contracts/currency/) |

-As an example to demonstrate the `getContractInfo` we take the contract `Currency`.
+As an example, to demonstrate the `getContractInfo` we take the contract `Currency`.

 ```javascript
 testnet.API.getContractInfo('currency').then(cur=>console.log(cur))